OCUSWEEP TEST MENU

-Ocusweep tests help you understand how your vision works in everyday situations: how you observe your surroundings, how clear your vision is and how quickly you are able to react to situations e.g. while driving, working, or playing a sport.
+OCUSWEEP tests help your customers understand how their vision functions in daily situations: how they observe their surroundings, how clear their sight is and how quickly they are able to react to fast-paced and/or sudden situations e.g. while driving, working, or participating in sports.
 This is called functional vision.
+These tests are important since negative changes in functional vision can also indicate a latent, but treatable eye disease.